-Successive administrations have urged the creation of an anti-missile system to protect against long-range ballistic missile threats from rogue states.
-The Bush Administration believes that North Korea and Iran are strategic threats, and questions whether they can be deterred by conventional means.
-The Administration's position on this issue remains unchanged after a recent reassessment that the Iranian nuclear weapons program was halted in 2003.
-The Administration has built long-range missile defense bases in Alaska and California to protect against North Korean missile threats.
+Successive U.S. governments have urged the creation of an anti-missile system to protect against long-range ballistic missile threats from adversary states.
+The Bush Administration believed that North Korea and Iran represent strategic threats, and questioned whether they could be deterred by conventional means.
+The Bush Administration's position on this issue remained unchanged, even after the intelligence community assessed that the Iranian nuclear weapons program halted in 2003.
+The Bush Administration built long-range missile defense bases in Alaska and California to protect against missile threats, especially from North Korea.
 Although the system has been tested, most agree that further testing is necessary.
-The Administration proposed deploying a ground-based mid-course defense (GMD) element of the larger Ballistic Missile Defense System (BMDS) in Europe to defend against an Iranian missile threat.
-The system would include 10 interceptors in Poland, a radar in the Czech Republic, and another radar deployed in a country closer to Iran, all to be completed by 2013 at a cost of about \$4 billion.
+The Bush Administration proposed deploying a ground-based mid-course defense (GMD) element of the larger Ballistic Missile Defense System (BMDS) in Europe to defend against an Iranian missile threat.
+The system would include 10 interceptors in Poland, a radar in the Czech Republic, and another radar deployed in a country closer to Iran, all to be completed by 2013 at a reported cost of at least \$4 billion.

 The proposed U.S. system has encountered resistance in some European countries and beyond.
-Critics in Poland and the Czech Republic assert that neither country currently faces a notable threat from Iran, but that if American GMD facilities were installed, both countries might be targeted by missiles from rogue states - and possibly from Russia.
-The Administration recently signed agreements with both countries permitting GMD facilities to be stationed on their territory; however, it is uncertain whether the two countries' parliaments will ratify the accords.
-Some Europeans assert that the Bush Administration did not consult sufficiently with NATO allies or with Russia, which the Administration argues was not the case.
-Other European leaders, however, support the missile defense project.
-NATO has deliberated long-range missile defense, and has taken actions that have been interpreted as an endorsement of the U.S. GMD system.
+Critics in Poland and the Czech Republic assert that neither country faces a notable threat from Iran, but that if American GMD facilities were installed, both countries might be targeted by missiles from rogue states-and possibly from Russia.
+The Bush Administration signed agreements with both countries permitting GMD facilities to be stationed on their territory; however, the two countries' parliaments decided to wait to ratify the accords until after the Obama Administration clarified its intentions on missile defense policy.
+NATO has deliberated long-range missile defense, and has taken actions that many interpret as an endorsement of the U.S. GMD system.

 The GMD plan has also affected U.S.-Russia relations.
-President Putin has argued that the proposal would reignite the arms race and upset U.S.-Russian-European security relations.
-U.S. officials dispute Russian objections, noting that Moscow has known of this plan for years and that the interceptors are intended to take out Iranian missiles aimed at Europe or the United States and could not possibly act as a deterrent against Russia.
+Former President Putin and his successor, Vladimir Medvedev, have argued that the proposal would reignite the arms race and upset U.S.-Russian-European security relations.
+U.S. officials dispute Russia's objections, noting that the interceptors are intended to take out Iranian missiles aimed at Europe or the United States and could not possibly act as a deterrent against Russia.
 Some argue that Russia has been attempting to foment discord among NATO allies.
-In mid-2007, however, Putin offered to cooperate on missile defense, proposing the use of a Russian leased radar in Azerbaijan, but urging that U.S. facilities not be built in Eastern Europe.
-President Bush welcomed the apparent policy shift in principle, but insisted upon the need for the European sites.
+In mid-2007, Russia offered to cooperate on missile defense, proposing the use of a Russian-leased radar in Azerbaijan, but urging that U.S. facilities not be built in Eastern Europe.
+President Bush welcomed the idea in principle, but insisted upon the need for the European sites.
 Despite ongoing discussions over the issue, sharp Russian criticism of the program has continued.
+Medvedev has said that Russia might deploy Iskander tactical missiles to Kaliningrad, but later stated that Moscow would not do so if the United States reversed its plan to emplace GMD facilities in Poland and the Czech Republic.

-In 2007, Congress examined the European GMD proposal and eliminated proposed funding for initial site construction for FY2008 pending formal agreement with Poland and the Czech Republic, independent studies on missile defense options for Europe, and DOD certification of the proposed interceptor.
-The FY2009 request for the European site is \$712 million.
+For FY2008, Congress examined the European GMD proposal and eliminated proposed funding for initial site construction pending formal agreement with Poland and the Czech Republic, independent studies on missile defense options for Europe, and DOD certification of the proposed interceptor.
+The FY2009 request for the European site was \$712 million, which Congress largely supported with funding for site construction available only after Czech and Polish ratification.